loganfreeman/configuration/python.md

 vars
 ---
 Python objects store their instance variables in a dictionary that belongs to the object. vars(x) returns this dictionary (as does `x.__dict__`).

+`dir(x)`, on the other hand, returns a dictionary of x's "attributes, its class's attributes, and recursively the attributes of its class's base classes."